Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

 due to automatic checking.
 The page on [Contributing via local clone](contribute_container.md) provides you with the details about how to setup and use your local clone.

-## Content Rules

-To ensure quality and to make it easier for readers to understand all content, we follow some [content rules](content_rules.md).
-If you follow these rules, you can be sure, that reviews of your changes take less time and your improvements appear faster on the official web site.